 Curved Cabinets Banish Blind Corners Because There Are No Corners

-This is an inventive solution from StyleCraft: do away with the corners entirely.
+Another inventive solution for blind corners is to do away with the corners entirely.

-These curved wall and base cabinets are a sweet, high-end solution to dark blind corners.
+Curved wall and base cabinets are a good, high-end solution to dark blind corners.
 Note, too, that it allows you to place your kitchen sink in that problem corner.

 Curved cabinets are still not common, so expect to pay substantially higher prices for them.